imranrazik/imranrazik.github.io/index.md

 For my dissertation, I work with common vampire bats to answer three **primary research questions**: <br/>
 1. *How should we define and quantify among-individual variation in cooperative traits when cooperation is a function of both actor and receiver identity?*
-2. *Which factors (such as age, association, or cooperativeness) are most important for predicting the development of new social relationships in vampire bats?*
+2. *Which factors (such as kinship, association, or cooperativeness) are most important for predicting the development of new social relationships in vampire bats?*
 3. *Can we control partner choice (i.e. relationship formation) in vampire bats by experimentally manipulating opportunities to cooperate?*

 For more info on what the bats and I might be up to, check for updates [here](https://imranrazik.github.io/Blog.html). <br/>